nerdsupremacist/TextMate/README.md

 # syntax-text-mate
-Support for parsing Text Mate Languages using Syntax
+Support for parsing Text Mate Languages and outputting an Abstract Syntax Tree that's perfect for syntax highlighting